sematext/docs/docs/synthetics/index.md

 ## Locations

-Synthetics monitors can be scheduled to run from below locations:
+Synthetics monitors can be scheduled to run from the following locations:

 | AMERICAS  | EUROPE  | ASIA PACIFIC  |
 |---|---|---|